-In Grade 9, students begin earning credits for a Manitoba high school diploma.
-Each student must successfully complete at least 30 credits by June of her graduating year.
-At SMA, two of the credits must be in religious studies (1/2 credit in each of the four years of high school).
-Many SMA graduates exceed the minimum requirements for graduation.
+In Grade 9, students begin earning credits toward their Manitoba high school diploma.
+Each student must successfully complete a minimum of 30 credits by June of their graduating year.
+At St. Mary's Academy, two of the credits are in Religious Studies (.5 of a credit in each of the four years of high school).

 Grade 10 Courses